brandonktran/Physics_111B_Experiments_and_MATLAB_scripts/README.md

 # Physics Experiments and MATLAB scripts

 This repo contains comprehensive data analyses of 4 physics experiments that I did at UC Berkeley.
 Raw experimental data, MATLAB scripts I wrote to analyze the data, and write-ups can be found for all four experiments in this repo.

+Below is a short summary on the experiments that were done and some of the data that was obtained and analyzed.

 ## Hall Effect in a Plasma